Projects per year

 Achievements

-Colin Harvey is Professor of Human Rights Law in the School of Law, Director of the Human Rights Centre, a Fellow of the Senator George J Mitchell Institute for Global Peace, Security and Justice, and an Associate Fellow of the Institute of Irish Studies.
-He is a Commissioner on the Irish Human Rights and Equality Commission.
+Colin Harvey has an extensive and distinguished record of leadership, scholarship, public service and civic engagement over a 30-year career in higher education.
+He is Professor of Human Rights Law in the School of Law, Director of the Human Rights Centre, a Fellow of the Senator George J Mitchell Institute for Global Peace, Security and Justice, an Associate Fellow of the Institute of Irish Studies and a Fellow of the Higher Education Academy.
+Professor Harvey is a Commissioner on the Irish Human Rights and Equality Commission and a member of the Scientific Committee of the EU Fundamental Rights Agency.

-Professor Harvey has published widely on human rights and constitutional law.
-His books include: Applying an International Human Rights Framework to State Budget Allocations: Rights and Resources (2014, Routledge, with Rory O’Connell et al.); Contemporary Issues in Refugee Law (2013, ed.
+Professor Harvey has written/edited ten books on human rights and constitutional law.
+These include: Applying an International Human Rights Framework to State Budget Allocations: Rights and Resources (2014, Routledge, with Rory O’Connell et al.); Contemporary Issues in Refugee Law (2013, ed.
 Edward Elgar, with Satvinder Juss); Human Rights and Public Finance (2013, ed.
 Hart Publishing, with Aoife Nolan and Rory O’Connell); Rights in Divided Societies (2012 ed.
 Hart Publishing, with Alex Schwartz); Human Rights in the Community: Rights as Agents for Change (ed., 2005, Hart Publishing); Sanctuary in Ireland: Perspectives on Asylum Law and Policy (ed., with Ursula Fraser, 2003, Institute of Public Administration); Human Rights, Equality and Democratic Renewal in Northern Ireland (ed., 2001, Hart Publishing); Seeking Asylum in the UK: Problems and Prospects (2000, Cambridge University Press/Butterworths).

-He has a particular interest in public engagement, and has written extensively on constitutionalism and human rights for the media including in: The Irish Times, The Guardian, Times Higher Education Supplement and a range of other widely accessible formats.
+Professor Harvey has a particular interest in public engagement and impact, and has written widely on constitutionalism and human rights for the media including in: The Irish Times, The Guardian, Times Higher Education Supplement and a range of other widely accessible formats.
+He is regularly interviewed for the media, locally and globally.
 Professor Harvey has undertaken funded research for the ESRC, British Academy, the Nuffield Foundation, Atlantic Philanthropies, and the Joseph Rowntree Charitable Trust, among others.

 Selected Recent Publications